probabl-ai/skore/sphinx/reference/project.rst

    Project.put
    Project.get
-   Project.summary
+   Project.summarize

 Skore project's summary
 ^^^^^^^^^^^^^^^^^^^^^^^

-When calling :meth:`Project.summary`, a :class:`~skore.project.summary.Summary` object
+When calling :meth:`Project.summarize`, a :class:`~skore.project.summary.Summary` object
 is returned.
 This object is a :class:`pandas.DataFrame` with a specific HTML representation to allow you filter and retrieve the reports.